 Standard beach attire is acceptable near the beach.
 Shorts, sundresses, and tank tops are suggested near the tourist streets.
 As you go on the main road try to cover up slightly more but you won’t get hassled if you wear a dress or shorts.
-Add a cardigan, hoodie, or light jacket for the evenings.
+Add a a cardigan, hoodie, or light jacket to your Sri Lanka packing list to wear for the evenings.

-If you go whale watching in Mirissa make sure to bring layers and a waterproof rain jacket or poncho just in case!
+If you go whale watching in Mirissa or Galle, Sri Lanka make sure to bring layers and a waterproof rain jacket or poncho just in case!
 For scuba diving, Sea Horse in Unawatuna were very nice and knowledgeable.

 Once you travel away from Sri Lanka’s beautiful beaches modesty is encouraged.
 As the heat rises you may be tempted to walk around half naked but follow the local lead.
 What are they wearing in these towns?

-Some easy suggestions are loose fitting airy short sleeve tops and comfortable pants or capris.
+Some easy suggestions for your Sri Lanka packing list include loose fitting airy short sleeve tops and comfortable pants or capris.
 The Dambulla Cave Temple and Sigiriya are not to be missed so you’ll definitely want to cover your knees and shoulders to visit them.
 They are amazing!

 A Few More Tips on Dressing for Sri Lanka